 A List of Common Edible Wild Mushrooms in Maine

-1. Smooth Chanterelle (Cantharellus species) and Black Trumpet (Craterellus species)
+1. Smooth Chanterelle (Cantharellus Species) and Black Trumpet (Craterellus Species)

 Highly sought-after chanterelle mushrooms range in color from yellow to red to black.
 They are vase-shaped and have ridges, not gills, on the underside of the cap.